 Khalil and Bedouin Folk MusicSome of the traditional music of Dubai includes Khalil music and Bedouin folk music.
 Khalil music involves playing of the classical tabla or the drum.
 In Bedouin folk music, the songs are based on poetry.
 It may or may not require the playing of musical instruments which traditionally included the rebab and the woodwinds.
 This music is the native of the Bedouin nomads belonging to different places such as Sudan, Arabian Peninsula and the Levant.

-Musical Instruments Used in Traditional MusicMusical instruments play a vital role when it comes to the music of Dubai.
-The tools commonly used here are tambourines, drums, rababah, tambura, oud and nay.
+Musical Instruments Used in Traditional Dubai MusicMusical instruments play a vital role when it comes to the music of Dubai.
+The tools commonly used here are tambourines, drums, rababa, tambura, oud and nay.

 1. Tambourines are plastic or wooden frames holding multiple pair of zills which creates music when shaken.

 2. Drums are well known; they generate sounds when the drumhead is tapped by the player’s hands or the drum sticks.